Stones on DECCA

 When was a test pressing taken

-Test pressings were taken every time the pressing plant got a first stamper from a new Master Laquer.
+The factory would always do a few test pressings every time the pressing plant got a first stamper from a new Master Laquer.
 This would be the same as when the matrix number itself was changed.
-Changing mothers or stampers did not need a new test pressing as it was generally thought that the grooves are ok as a test had already been take from the identical grooves.
+Changing mothers or stampers did not need a new test pressing for quality control as it was generally thought that the grooves are ok as a test had already been taken from the identical grooves.
 Three test pressings were always made and sent to the mastering engineer at the cutting studio.
 The test pressings were delivered to the studio in inner sleeves only.
-If you find testpressings with stock sleeves, then this means that the vinyl and inner bag has been put into a sleeve at a later stage.
+If you find test pressings with stock sleeves, then this means that the vinyl and inner bag has been put into a sleeve at a later stage.